sinatra/sinatra/README.md

 ```

 You can also use the `stream` helper method ([described below](#streaming-responses)) to reduce
-boiler plate and embed the streaming logic in the route.
+boilerplate and embed the streaming logic in the route.

 ## Custom Route Matchers